a night photo of building D

 • Complete an approved Transitional Math course with a grade of C or higher.

-• Complete the equivalent to Sandburg's Freshman Composition or Rhetoric I and six hours of college-level academic coursework requiring reading, with a grade of C or higher at an accredited United States college or university.
+• Complete the equivalent to Sandburg's Freshman Composition or Rhetoric I and six hours of college-level academic coursework requiring reading, with a grade of C or higher at an accredited U.S. college or university.

-Send official ACT/SAT scores directly from the testing agency (ACT or College Board), which meet our minimum-score requirements.
-Note: Scores must be from an ACT/SAT test that was administered within the past five years.
+• Send official ACT/SAT scores directly from the testing agency (ACT or College Board), which meet our minimum-score requirements.
+Scores must be from an ACT/SAT test administered within the past five years.

 An eighth-grade reading level as demonstrated by a standardized test approved by Sandburg is required for admission into developmental and credit classes.
-This requirement does not apply to Corporate and Leisure classes.
+This requirement does not apply to Workforce Development classes.

 • This untimed assessment test covers reading and math and will determine the level of classes you may begin.